PANGEA-HIV/PANGEA-Sequences/README.md

 [Further meta-data associated with the participants from which the pathogen sequences were sampled are available, please follow this link](https://www.pangea-hiv.org/join-us).

+The [publications folder](publications) contains list of PANGEA Sequence IDs as used in specific research publications.

 ## License
 The data in this repository are licensed under [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/) by PANGEA-HIV.